georgievm/py-tkinter-iso-fits/README.md

 Calculation of fits according **ISO 286(-2)** standart.

-🔥 Inspired by the concept to "Dimensional precision and ISO fits".
+🔥 Inspired by a concept to "Dimensional precision and ISO fits".
-Learned from the "Fundamentals of Engineering Design" lessons at 💪 TU-SOFIA!
+Learned from the "Fundamentals of Engineering Design" lessons at university.

 - OOP approach
 - Separate "Fit" class